vskogstad/100_days_of_gpu/README.md

 Day 44: Was able to get cuda NVFP4 down to just about exactly the same time as the pytorch baseline ~150 us.
 Heavy LLM usage.
 With just one more day left to submit, I think I might have lost sight of what I should be targeting from the challenge (learning).
 As iterations pile on and the codebase gets more involved, it's too tempting to be playing LLM slots, hoping claude will come up with a better solution on the next prompt.
 On a postive note, I've still learned a lot, but I would definitely not be able to rewrite the kernel again from scratch.
 Gonna try to watch the GPU-mode video on CuTe and try to submit a solution using that tomorrow.

+Day 45: Spent today mostly as planned.
+Going through the video and then the reference kernel line by line with ChatGPT.
+Took more time than anticipated, but feelt worthwile.
+Haven't written any new code today.
+Going to go through the blog posts covering the kernel and improvements tomorrow.